-Indeed, the Law was adopted at a time of extensive international involvement in domestic politics that lasted until 2006.
-Consequently, implementation soon stalled.
-A Victims' Fund has not been created while the Missing People's Institute has been attacked by RS associations as ineffective.
-According to interviewed ICMP representatives, divisions between victim associations are partially responsible for the Law's slow implementation.
-Genocide seen as the 'crime of crimes' has become a divisive term in Bosnia.
+Indeed, the Law on Missing Persons was adopted at a time of extensive international involvement in domestic politics that lasted until 2006.
+Consequently, implementation quickly stalled.
+A Victims' Fund has not been created, while the Missing People's Institute has been attacked by RS associations as ineffective.20 According to interviewed ICMP representatives, divisions between victim associations are partially responsible for the Law's slow implementation.
+Genocide, misleadingly seen as the 'crime of crimes,' has become a divisive and repeatedly misused term in Bosnia.
 As Nielsen noted, the resulting overuse of the term genocide in Bosnia has exemplified 'the chronic political disputes linked to the political structure of Bosnia' (Nielsen 2013, 30).
-It also became so distinctive that it overshadowed other victims/survivors : '[t]hey [Srebrenica associations] only work for their own', a Bosniak victim noted in 2019.
-Moreover, Srebrenica's importance for the new Bosniak political elite has resulted in the gradual politicization of some of the associations such as the Mothers of Srebrenica (cf. Duijzings 2007; Nettelfield and Wagner 2013).
-Internal divisions of the victim associations have blunted their mobilization resources and politics has compromised their moral authority.
+It also became so distinctive that it overshadowed other victims/survivors: '[t]hey [Srebrenica associations] only work for their own,' a Bosniak victim noted in 2019.21 Moreover, Srebrenica's importance to the new Bosniak political elite has resulted in the gradual approximation of some associations, such as the Mothers of Srebrenica to the nationalist Bosniak political parties (cf. Duijzings 2007; Nettelfield and Wagner 2013).
+Internal divisions of the victim associations have blunted their mobilization resources, and politics has to some extent compromised their moral authority.

-Nonetheless, however limited the achievement may seem today, no other victim group in the country has achieved a similar formal success.
-The Law remains the most comprehensive victim-centric legislation in Bosnia and the only state-level legal mechanism of redress due to the moral authority of the issue of the missing, the extensive victim networks, and the international importance of the topic.
-A close approximation achieved only survivors of sexual violence who by 2006 not only created their own distinct victim association, created coalitions with influential civil society and international actors and leveraged the growing global salience of women's suffering in wars.
-By June 2006, they convinced main political parties in the Federation that providing them with a 'status' was imperative for Bosnia's international standing and moral responsibility.
-For example, the Young Forum of Social Democrats at the time noted that it is 'shameful that women victims of rape are not included in any legislation today. ... that they live on the margins of society, without employment and help with resocialization' (Oslobođenje 2006).
-While sexual violence was previously shunned as a public topic and carried great stigmatization, the victims' efforts, their moral authority and growing salience of their plight internationally led to the eventual adoption of an entity legal reform that granted them with a status and corresponding rights (see Table 1).
+Nonetheless, however limited the achievements may seem today, no other victim group in the country has attained a similar formal success.
+The Law on Missing Persons remains the most comprehensive victim-centric legislation in Bosnia and the only state-level legal mechanism of redress due to the moral authority of the issue of the missing, the extensive victim networks, and the international importance of the topic.
+A close approximation achieved only survivors of sexual violence who by 2006 not only created their own distinct victim association but also established coalitions with influential civil society and international actors, and leveraged the growing global salience of women's suffering in wars.
+Similar to the issue of disappearance, sexual violence committed during the Bosnian war featured prominently in external human-rights interventions in BiH, leading to some path-breaking war-crimes prosecutions and international awareness regarding the plight of women during conflicts (see especially Clark 2017).
+By June 2006, associations of victims of sexual violence convinced the main political parties in the Federation that providing survivors with a 'status' was imperative for Bosnia's international standing and moral responsibility.
+Among many, the Young Forum of Social Democrats at the time noted that it is 'shameful that women victims of rape are not included in any legislation today. ... that they live on the margins of society, without employment and help with resocialization' (Oslobođenje 2006).
+While sexual violence was previously entirely shunned as a public topic and carried great stigmatization, the victims' efforts, their moral authority and the growing salience of their plight internationally led to the eventual adoption of an entity legal reform that granted them a status and corresponding rights (see Table 1).